LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 Sometimes it would be nice to have the script you are running be able to include a file that is relative to the script.
-If you pass a relative path to the ``file`` type, it will expect the file you are trying to reference to be included relative from your shell's current working directory.
+If you pass a relative path to the :type:`file` type, it will expect the file you are trying to reference to be included relative from your shell's current working directory.
 To get around this, you must have the current script figure out the absolute path to its parent directory and then you can append the relative path.
 The following code does just that::

+   #! /usr/bin/lasso9
    // Contents of /path/to/project/sub1/code.lasso
-   #! /usr/bin/lasso9

    // This should let us run this file anywhere and still properly import relative files local(path_here) = currentCapture->callsite_file->stripLastComponent not #path_here->beginsWith('/')
        ? #path_here = io_file_getcwd + '/' + #path_here
    not #path_here->endsWith('/')
        ? #path_here->append('/')
    local(f) = file(#path_here + '../sub2/code.lasso')